StrangeRanger/bash-style-guide/README.md

 Two exceptions:

-1. The first exception to this rule is if you are calling a variable within double brackets, like shown above.
+1. The first exception to this rule is if you are calling a variable within double brackets like shown above.
 2. The second exception is if you would like the variable to be ignored if it is empty or does not exist.
 (Empty or non-existent variables that are quoted leave an empty string where called, while an unquoted variable completely ignores the variable)

 The mindset is that it's better safe than sorry, so [quote all